nqdu/JDSurfG/README.md

 ## New Features
 * More accurate group velocity ray-tracing implementation in `fmst` package.
-* Add nonlinear conjugate gradient and L-BFGS optimizer for large-scale problems (Only for Surface Wave)
+* Add nonlinear conjugate gradient and L-BFGS optimizer for large-scale problems
 * High order dispersion data can be included.

 ## Updates